-On February 4, 2016, our board of directors authorized a program for the purpose of repurchasing up to \$50.0 million worth of our common stock (the "Repurchase Program"), Under the Repurchase Program, we were permitted, but were not obligated to, repurchase our outstanding common stock in the open market from time to time, provided that we complied with our code of ethics and the guidelines specified in Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including certain price, market volume and timing constraints.
+On February 4, 2016, our board of directors authorized a program for the purpose of repurchasing up to \$50.0 million worth of our common stock (the "Repurchase Program").
+Under the Repurchase Program, we were permitted, but were not obligated to, repurchase our outstanding common stock in the open market from time to time, provided that we complied with our code of ethics and the guidelines specified in Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including certain price, market volume and timing constraints.
 In addition, any repurchases were conducted in accordance with the 1940 Act.
-On December 22, 2021, our board of directors extended our Repurchase Program and we expect the Repurchase Program to be in place until 18to.
-On inflion of outstanding shares of common stock what been repurchased.
-To date, approximately \$2.9 million of common stock has been repurchased by us under the Repurchase Program during the year ended December 31, 2021.
+On December 22, 2022, our board of directors extended our Repurchase Program and we expect the Repurchase Program to be in place until the earlier of December 31, 2023 or unit 550.0 million of outstanding shares of common stock have been repurchased.
+To date, approximately \$2.9 million of common stock under the Repurchase Program during the year ended December 31, 2022.